Grey’s Anatomy Recap: The New Girl in Town

 Grey’s Anatomy

-Did you guys know that there’s going to be a Grey’s Anatomy spin-off?
+Did you guys know that there’s going to be a Grey’s Anatomy spinoff?
 If you didn’t before, you sure do now.
 Because it’s not just Ben Warren who shows up outside of Grey Sloan Memorial in an ambo with a pair of young brothers injured in a chemistry experiment gone wrong.
 His boss, firefighter Andy Herrera, is with him.
 Meet the newest lady of TGIT!

 Andy will be back on Grey’s later this month for a proper lead-in to her pilot with a whole slew of other firefighters, but for now, we get some one-on-one time with her.
-I’m reserving judgement until after a few episodes of Station 19 (who am I kidding, there are life and death situations and also love triangles, I will love it!), but based on her time in “You Really Got a Hold on Me,” things seems promising.
+I’m reserving judgement until after a few episodes of Station 19 (who am I kidding, there are life-and-death situations and also love triangles, I will love it!), but based on her time in “You Really Got a Hold on Me,” things seem promising.
 I mean, Andy Herrera isn’t a hugger and she sticks her hand into victims’ body cavities in order to keep them alive.
 Sound like anybody we know?

 As it so happens, Andy spends most of her time in Grey Sloan with the bomb-inside-a-body-cavity extraordinaire herself, Meredith Grey.
 If Andy moves her hand off of 10-year-old Zack’s abdominal aorta, he will bleed out in seconds — so she is headed into the O.R. with the good doctor.
 She is in awe of what the surgeons do.
 She is especially in awe after Meredith, unable to get a good angle to clamp the aorta, walks Andy through doing it herself.
 I’ve said it before, but I’ll say it again (and again): I love seeing Meredith be a badass in surgery.

-Free from that human body cavity thanks to both Meredith Grey and Kyle Chandler’s ghost (#NoYouDidGood), Andy finds her rookie Ben to tell him about the rush she’s feeling, and how tough it is to go from a front row seat to the waiting room.
+Free from that human body cavity thanks to both Meredith Grey and Kyle Chandler’s ghost (#NoYouDidGood), Andy finds her rookie Ben to tell him about the rush she’s feeling, and how tough it is to go from a front-row seat to the waiting room.
 But she doesn’t need to tell Ben — he already knows this.

 Poor Ben Warren is having a tough time being at Grey Sloan in his new role.
-He may know exactly what needs to be done to save the victim he brought in, but he is repeatedly told that he doesn’t belong in this room, and that he can’t be in that O.R. because he gave up those rights by choice.
+He may know exactly what needs to be done to save the victim he brought in, but he is repeatedly told that he doesn’t belong in this room, and that he can’t be in that OR because he gave up those rights by choice.
 Although Ben knows he isn’t a doctor anymore, what that means, and everything he gave up to become a firefighter, is just now hitting him.

 Since Ben knows the lay of the land, he sneaks Andy into the surgical gallery so they can watch Meredith finish what Andy started.
 Andy wants to know why in the world Ben would walk away from being a surgeon — it definitely pays better than being a firefighter.
 He explains that he needed to be able to do more.
 To do whatever it takes to save a patient.
 As it turns out, a surgeon saving a patient by cutting him open with a clipboard clip is severely frowned upon.
 Andy isn’t used to the big, sweeping speeches people give to express their feelings and teases Ben.
 Andy, you’re in Shondaland now — get used to it.